 In general, the team plays an important role in both methodologies (which does not contradict the Agile Manifesto).
 The main principle is free communication between specialists and general discussions.
 The team usually consist of up to 9 members without a formal leader and outside control of the workflow.
 That’s why it’s not possible to blame only one team member in the failure: in this case, the responsibility is borne by the whole team.

 Scrum Software Product Development

-Usually, Scrum is referred as a more directive model due to the numerous prescriptions non-characteristic for Kanban.
+Usually, Scrum is referred to as a more directive model due to the numerous prescriptions non-characteristic for Kanban.
 First of all, it envisages small multifunctional teams, in which all the specialists necessary for solving the tasks are present.
 Each member of the team should have a clearly defined role.
 Every day a meeting (so-called daily meeting) is held where the team discusses what they did yesterday and what will be done today.
 Scrum Master is engaged in the organization of these meetings and the work process as a whole.

 The prescriptive nature of Scrum is also expressed in the fact that all the work in creating IT products is divided into sprints equal in duration.
 This is done to maintain a certain rhythm of work, which can be considered an inalienable part of Scrum.
 Typically, the length of one sprint does not exceed 1 month, but recently companies increasingly work with 2-weeks sprints.
 Each sprint has several consequent stages as follows:

 At the planning stage, the team refers to the backlog and selects the highest-priority tasks for execution in the newsprint.
 Basically, when making a decision, the priorities (defined by the Product Owner) play a role, as well as the impact of some tasks on the ability to proceed to other ones with the higher priority.
 Each task is evaluated by the implementation time.
 Thus, it is possible to take exactly as many tasks as the team can perform in the allotted time for one sprint.
 You can not change the list of tasks for a sprint until it is completed.